-I asked an in-house group of solar industry experts to weigh the pros and cons of different solar panel brands, and choose which ones they would install on their own homes.
+We asked our in-house group of solar industry experts to weigh the pros and cons of different solar panel brands, and choose which ones they would install on their own homes.

-After comparing all of the major brands on the market, here are the top 5 solar brands the experts recommend in 2021.
+After comparing and scoring all major solar brands sold in the U.S. market, here are the top 5 solar brands they recommend:

-The experts focused on three key criteria when making their judgement:
+The experts focused on three key criteria when making their judgment:

 They explained that since solar panels last so long, it is crucial that the brand will be around to honor any warranty claims over the 25-year lifespan of the panel.

-Their choices are divided into two categories of solar panels: three are premium solar panels, and the other two are value solar panel brands.
+Their picks are divided into two categories: premium solar panels and value solar panels.

 Solar panel efficiency tells you how much of the sunlight hitting a solar panel is converted by its constituent solar cells into electricity.